Navigating Compliance Challenges

 3. Delivering targeted training to employees

-Timely corrective actions not only bolster a company's protective posture but also ensure ongoing compliance with the CMMC Level 2 requirements.
+Timely corrective actions not only bolster a company's protective posture but also ensure with the CMMC Level 2 requirements.
 As Paul Koziarz emphasizes, without a robust regulatory framework, companies may overlook vital protective measures until it is too late.
 Richard Clarke further notes the severe consequences of neglecting protection, stating, "If you allocate more for coffee than for IT defense, you will be hacked."

 Moreover, the typical duration required to resolve assessment findings can significantly impact a company's overall protection strategy, making prompt responses crucial.
 By cultivating a culture of continuous improvement and education, entities can effectively mitigate risks and strengthen their resilience against evolving cyber threats.